tomscii/banks2ledger/README.md

 ## Running and installation

+banks2ledger is written in [Clojure], and [Leiningen] is all you should need to get up and running.

 After cloning the repository, you might want to run `lein uberjar` to obtain a self-contained JAR file that can be copied to a system-wide installation location.
 The program can also be run directly via `lein